History of the English and British line of succession: Henry VI (first instance)

 However, during the Wars of the Roses, Henry VI was forcibly deposed by his third cousin, Edward, Duke of York, who became Edward IV.

 Edward IV (first instance)

-After George, Duke of Clarence (born 1449), was proclaimed a traitor on 31 March 1470, Edward IV never formally named a new heir as his queen Elizabeth Woodville was pregnant at the time, and he was hoping (correctly) that the child would be a boy.
+After George Plantagenet, Duke of Clarence (born 1449), was proclaimed a traitor on 31 March 1470, Edward IV never formally named a new heir as his queen Elizabeth Woodville was pregnant at the time, and he was hoping (correctly) that the child would be a boy.
 On 3 October 1470 however, Edward IV was deposed and the throne was restored to Henry VI, the previous monarch, during the period known as the Readeption of Henry VI.

 Henry VI (second instance)

 On the day of Henry VI's second deposition, 11 April 1471, the line of succession following agnatic primogeniture was: